11. February 2025

 Identify business critical roles

 Identify the roles that are essential to your long-term success, and, if unfilled or if poorly recruited, would create a significant challenge to your business.
-This will be unique to your organisation, but will likely include senior leadership positions such as CEO, CFO, CTO, Head of Sales, Operations Director, General Manager, and so on.
+This will be unique to your organisation, but will likely include senior leadership roles such as CEO, CFO, CTO, Head of Sales, Operations Director, General Manager, and so on.
+There’s no one-size-fits-all approach, and you should consider any emerging skills critical to your industry and any key functions in the business if time and budget allow.

 Consider future needs

 According to a report from Gartner, a third of HR leaders find it challenging to develop talent for senior management roles, with 45% struggling to train people for mid-management positions.
 As a result, only half of employees feel prepared to lead their organisation in the future.
+Being proactive is essential.
+By anticipating potential skills gaps on the horizon, such as those due to retirement or parental leave, and focusing on areas with higher staff turnover, you can mitigate their impact and ensure continuity in your workforce.

 Pinpoint required skills and experience